jlevy/og-equity-compensation/README.md

   Then, if you file an 83(b) election, you’re simplifying your situation, eliminating the AMT issues of ISOs, and maximizing your chances of qualifying for long-term capital gains tax.

+Some notes on the negotiation process itself:

+- 🔹 Although offer letters have expirations, it’s often possible to negotiate more time if you need it.
+How much flexibility depends on the situation and whether the company has other candidates for the role.
+  If you are likely the best candidate for the position, you’ll likely have the “leverage” to ask for more time, such as to complete the interview process with other companies.
 - Getting multiple offers is always in your interest.
   If you have competing offers, sharing the competing offers with the company you want to work for can be helpful, granted your offers are competitive.